Utilita Energy: Company history

 Utilita Energy began trading in 2003, as a challenger to the dominant "Big Six" energy suppliers.
 The company's founder and Chief Executive Officer is Bill Bullen.
+The company specialises in prepayment (pay-as-you-go) metering.

-In 2008, Utilita became the first energy company in the UK to install a smart meter.
+In 2005, Utilita became the first company in Great Britain to install a smart electricity meter in the residential sector, and in 2008 Utilita became the first to install a gas and electricity smart meter system.

-By 2014, the company had reached 100,000 customers.
+By 2014, the company had 100,000 customers.
 In 2018, Utilita launched their energy management app, My Utilita.

 In October 2020, Utilita agreed to pay £500,000 in compensation and refund the affected customers, after the company reported itself to industry regulator Ofgem.
 Almost 40,000 customers had been overcharged a total of £125,000 during 2019.

 Energy Hubs

 Utilita began a national rollout of high street Energy Hubs in 2018, allowing customers to top-up, check their account and get energy-saving advice in-store.
-As of December 2020, Utilita has Energy Hubs in Gosport, Southampton, Isle of Wight, Derby, West Bromwich, and Edinburgh.
+As of October 2023, Utilita has Energy Hubs in Gosport, Southampton, Isle of Wight, Derby, West Bromwich, Edinburgh, Sheffield, Leicester, Derby and Hartlepool.

 Ownership

 Utilita has a long-standing partnership with Secure Meters, an Indian supplier of smart meters.
-In 2017 it was reported that Smart Meters held roughly two-thirds of the company's shares, while Bill Bullen retained 20%.
-The registered offices of Utilita Group, Utilita Energy and Secure Meters (UK) Ltd are in Eastleigh, Hampshire.
-Since December 2018, Bullen has had control of the group although "a preferred supplier" has unexercised options giving it the potential to take control.
+In 2017 it was reported that Secure Meters held roughly two-thirds of the company's shares, while Bill Bullen retained 20%.
+The registered offices of Luxion Group (previously Utilita Group), Utilita Energy and Secure Meters (UK) Ltd are in Chandler's Ford, Hampshire.
+Since December 2018, Bullen has had control of the group, although "a preferred supplier" has unexercised options giving it the potential to take control.

+In addition to Utilita Energy, Luxion Group companies include Procode and Canary Care.
+In 2024, Procode acquired Trust Power, developer of the Loop home energy efficiency app.
+Trust Power was founded in 2016 by Roy Bedlow, a UK-based entrepreneur and founder of the renewable energy generation company Low Carbon.